eldorplus/react-hello-world/README.md

     export PKG=eslint-config-airbnb;
     npm info "$PKG@latest" peerDependencies --json | command sed 's/[\{\},]//g ; s/: /@/g' | xargs npm install --save-dev "$PKG@latest"

-Let's also install some dependencies for testing (jsdom, mocha, chai, jest-cli):
+Let's also install some dependencies for testing (jsdom, mocha, chai, jest):

-- jsdom mimics a web browser by providing the global variables found in a web browser.
+- jsdom - mimics a web browser by providing the global variables found in a web browser.
 (A JavaScript implementation of the WHATWG DOM and HTML standards, for use with Node.js.)
-- mocha is a feature-rich JavaScript test framework running on Node.js and the browser.
+- mocha - feature-rich JavaScript test framework running on Node.js and the browser.
-- chai BDD / TDD assertion library, for writing the tests.
+- chai - BDD / TDD assertion library, for writing the tests.
-- jest-cli Painless JavaScript Testing
+- jest - Painless JavaScript Testing

-    npm install --save-dev mocha chai jsdom jest-cli
+    npm install --save-dev mocha chai jsdom jest

 Let's initialize eslint so it knows how to parse our code, type `eslint --init` and answer the questions like below: